adamsilver/fdpb/03-Book-A-Flight.md

 </div>
 ```

 In chapter 2 we disabled the spinner.
 Spinners, also known as steppers, let users increase or decrease the value by a constant amount.
 They are great for making small adjustments.
-Luke Wobrelkski says, in the same article:
+In the same article we referenced earlier, Luke Wobrelkski says:

 > When testing mobile flight booking forms, we found people preferred steppers for selecting the number of passengers.
 No dropdown menu required, especially since there's a maximum of 8 travelers allowed and the vast majority select 1-2 travelers.